 She left Hollywood to become a singer.
 She sang in night clubs and became RCA’s top-selling female singer of all time.

-In the 1970s she appeared in television ads, like for Sanka, and was Glinda the Good Witch in “The Wiz” on Broadway.
+In the 1970s she appeared in television ads, like for Sanka, and was Glinda the Good Witch in “The Wiz” on Broadway and on film.

 In the early 1980s she appeared in what became the longest running one-woman show on Broadway.
 She continued her singing into the 1990s, making her last recording in 2000.
 She passed away Sunday night.